nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 the code for JTSArjuna it seems that they were added later in that codebase.
 I'm adding them here anyway because I feel sure there were there initially but perhaps got pulled in the move to JTSArjuna and only later returned.

+- Some property names/environment variables are defined in the code but not used.

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.
 Also make sure to set the shell environment\